45 Years Ago: The Police Show They’re No Fluke on ‘Reggatta de Blanc’

 Just to let you know that they weren't messing around with their debut album, Outlandos d'Amour, the Police followed it up less than a year later with more of the same – but with catchier songs and a better sense of where they, and their music, were heading.

 The release of Outlandos d'Amour in November 1978 was met with some head-scratching and much quibbling over what kind of band the Police actually were.
 They kinda looked punk.
 They definitely played some foreign-sounding music.
 (Bob Marley's Legend was still a few years away from bringing reggae into every dorm room.)
-And even though they were tentatively slapped with the New Wave label, their music enveloped everything from classic pop to time-shifting jazz to, yes, a little bit of punk and New Wave.
+Even though they were tentatively slapped with the New Wave label, their music enveloped everything from classic pop to time-shifting jazz to, yes, a little bit of punk and New Wave.

 But "Roxanne" became a hit, and suddenly it dawned on people that Sting, Andy Summers and Stewart Copeland could actually play their instruments ... and well.
 They were way closer to stuffy, literary-prone prog rockers than they were to spiky, slogan-spewing punks.
 With the Oct.
 2, 1979 release of Reggatta de Blanc, they proved that their debut was no fluke.